 And this leads to the crux of the story – about those music professors who laughed at me

-To get “accepted”, you had to audition (think “Flashdance”) in front of the music department faculty.
-The piece I chose was “Bridge over Troubled Water” by Simon and Garfunkel (original version in Eb).
-After what I had been through (and knowing a little about me), this was a logical choice.
+To get “accepted” into the School of Music, you had to audition in front of the music department faculty (think “Flashdance”).
+The piece I chose was “Bridge over Troubled Water” by Simon and Garfunkel.
+After what I’d been through (and knowing a little about me), this was a logical choice.
 Great song.

-However, it’s not “Bach, Beethoven or Mozart” – which is what the professors wanted to hear.
+However, it’s not “Bach, Beethoven or Mozart” – which is what the professors expected to hear.
+Unfortunately, no one had told me in advance.

 On a different day, I probably could have seen the humor, but on this day – I was humiliated.
-I could feel the blood rushing to my face.
-I was close to crying.
-The only thought: I….will…..NOT….give…up!!!…
+I could feel the blood rushing to my face and I’m sure I was close to tears.

 I think most people would have walked out and quit – grab some tissues and leave it at that.

 Not me.
-There was a divine plan at work and I wasn’t about to give it up for anything!
-I got some music from the library, learned the required “classical” repertoire and returned a month later to ace my entrance audition.
+There was a higher plan at work and I wasn’t about to give up.
+I got some Beethoven and Bach from the library, learned the required “classical” repertoire and returned a month later to ace my entrance audition.
 I worked my ass off, and received my music degree – even made Deans list.
-At my Senior recital, not only did I play some advanced classical repertoire, but I premiered several original compositions as well.
+At my Senior recital, not only did I play the required classical repertoire, but I premiered several original compositions as well (including “Opus” which you can download for free here).
 The house was packed with supportive friends, classmates, music professors and a few early fans.
 I received a standing ovation the likes (I’d like to think) the School of Music had never seen!

 I’m sure those music professors weren’t laughing now…

 It hasn’t all been easy, however.
-Living on this planet for 4+ decades, one gets their share of adversity.
+Living on this planet for any length of time, one gets their share of adversity.
 It’s convenient to romanticize my story and make it seem like everything magically fell into place.
 Far from it.
 Believe me when I write this: I’ve sacrificed a lot to get where I am today.
+I’m guessing you have too.
+And that leads to the ending of this story…

 Has it been worth it?
 You bet!

-Perhaps more important than any of that, it’s YOU, the listener, that makes it all matter.
+I wouldn’t change a thing.
+But, please know there would be no meaning without YOU.
+You’re the one who makes it all matter.
 That’s why I wrote this story!
-When I hear my music has made a positive difference – the “Naked Piano” has helped ease stress and adversity – well, that’s really powerful stuff!
+When I hear my music has made a positive difference or has eased stress or pain – well, that’s why I’m here.
+To enrich lives through piano.

 I look forward to many more sometimes hard, sometimes humiliating, always worthwhile experiences along this musical journey.
 I truly hope you are part of that journey and my music can continue to provide calm and inspiration in a crazy world.